Algebraic Birkhoff Factorization and the Euler-Maclaurin Formula on Cones: Lattice cones and their coproduct

-Because of Lemma~\mref{lem:latt}, the following definition makes sense. \begin{defn} \begin{enumerate} \item A {\bf \ltcone} in $V_k$ is a pair $(C, \Lambda _C)$ with $C$ a cone in $V_k$ and $\Lambda _C$ a lattice in ${\rm lin}(C)$ generated by rational vectors. \item A {\bf face} of a \ltcone $(C,\Lambda_C)$ is the \ltcone \ $(F, \Lambda _F)$ where $F$ is a face of $C$ and $\Lambda _F:=\Lambda _C\cap {\rm lin}(F)$. \item A {\bf primary generating set} of a {\ltcone} \ $\lC$ is a generating set $\{v_1,\cdots,v_n\}$ of $C$ such that \begin{enumerate} \item $v_i\in \Lambda_C$, $i=1, \cdots , n$, \item there is no real number $r_i\in (0,1)$ such that $r_iv_i$ lies in $ \Lambda_C$, and \item none of the generating vectors $v_i$ is a positive linear combination of the others. \end{enumerate} \end{enumerate} \end{defn} Any {\ltcone} possesses a primary generating set: start from any rational generating set $\{v_1, \cdots, v_k\}$ of the \ltcone, by rescaling, we can make the set satisfy the first two conditions.
-Then by eliminating an element if it is a combination of the rest, we arrive at a primary generating set.
-For a strong convex {\ltcone}, a primary generating set is unique: it consists of the shortest lattice vector in each of the spanning vectors of cone~\cite {Fu}.
-When a lattice cone is a rational cone in $V_k$ equipped with the restriction of the standard lattice $\Lambda_k$, then the primary generating set of the lattice cone coincides with that of the rational cone.
+\begin{remark} \begin{enumerate} \item Any {\ltcone} possesses a primary generating set: starting from any lattice generating set $\{v_1, \cdots, v_n\}$ of the \ltcone, a rescaling yields a set satisfying the first two conditions.
+A primary generating set is obtained by eliminating an element if it is a combination of the remaining ones. \item For a strongly convex {\ltcone}, a primary generating set is unique: it consists of the shortest lattice vector in each of the spanning vectors of cone~\cite {Fu}. \item For a cone $C\subseteq V_k$, the primary generating set of the lattice cone $(C,\lin (C)\cap \Lambda_k)$ coincides with that of the cone $C$. \end{enumerate} \end{remark}

-\begin{remark} \begin{enumerate} \item In the literature on toric varieties, there is no explicit mention of the lattice cone though it is implicitly chosen to be the lattice in the ambient space or its restriction.
-The relevance of the chosen lattice is also mentioned in \cite{BV} (see the word of caution in par.
-4). \item The term lattice cone can also be found in the literature on Banach spaces with a somewhat different meaning~\cite{Lo}. \end{enumerate} \end{remark}